Sunday, January 23, 2022

 Book Review: Star Wars: The High Republic: The Rising Storm

-Overall, the book is good, but not great.
-The author does a good job with the story and keeping the chapters relatively short.
-It does kind of jump back and forth between characters who get separated during the attack, so the storylines kind of shift all over the place.
-It can be hard, especially if you take a break from reading it for a day or so, to remember what was going on with the group that is discussed in the current chapter because they may not have been mentioned for three or four chapters.
-But, the fact that the chapters are short (about 10 pages at most, and some are about 2 pages) helps with that.
-It is definitely a "middle" novel that is setting up a larger battle/confrontation to come.
-It has a lot of action, and some suspense and drama.
-It is a fairly quick read (depending on how fast you read and how much time you devote to reading), despite being about 430 pages.
-If you are a fairly quick reader, and read a little every day, you can definitely get through this in a couple of weeks or less.
+The hardcover version of the book is moderately long, at about 430 pages.
+I would describe the story as good, but not great.
+The author does a good job with the story and keeps the chapters relatively short.
+The story jumps back and forth between characters who get separated during the attack, so the storylines kind of shift all over the place.
+Thus, it can be hard, especially if you take a break from reading for a day or so, to remember what was going on with the group discussed in the current chapter, because they may not have been mentioned for three or four chapters.
+But the fact that the chapters are short (about 10 pages at most, and some are about 2 pages) helps with that.

 No comments: